luiscardenas97/CSE_212/2-linked-list.md

 <br>

 A powerful property this data structure has is the ability to traverse through the list until we get to the node we want to use for a certain operation.
-In order to this, it's necessary to know where the head or tail are; that way, we can traverse or reverse traverse until we get to the specific pot where we want to add a new node or remove a node.
+In order to use this, it's necessary to know where the head or tail are; that way, we can traverse or reverse traverse until we get to the specific point where we want to add a new node or remove a node.

 <br>

 ## How to Insert, Remove and Access Data From a Linked List
-The three main operations that can be performed with liked lists are inserting data, removing data and accessing to the data in the list.
+The three main operations that can be performed with liked lists are inserting data, removing data and accessing the data in the list.
 We will first focus on inserting data to a linked list.

 Inserting a new node in a linked list can be done at the head, tail or middle.
-Due to that pointers allows us to connect a new node to the next or previous node, the size of the list is not a problem when using this data structure.
+Due to that pointers allow us to connect a new node to the next or previous node, the size of the list is not a problem when using this data structure.
 The processes of inserting at head and tail are very similar.
 Inserting in the middle can differ from the other two slightly.

 ### Create a linked list and a new node:
 ```python